phalcon/documentation/docs/session.md

 ### Session Locking

-As of 5.14.2 the [Phalcon\Session\Adapter\Redis][session-adapter-redis] adapter can serialize concurrent requests that share a session id.
+The [Phalcon\Session\Adapter\Redis][session-adapter-redis] adapter can serialize concurrent requests that share a session id.
 Without locking, two requests arriving with the same session cookie both read the session data when they start and both write it back when they finish; the request finishing last overwrites whatever the other one wrote.
 PHP's `files` handler prevents this by locking the session file for the duration of the request; a storage backend such as Redis offers no equivalent protection by default.

 - `Redis` supports locking through the constructor options listed below
 - `Libmemcached`, `Stream` and `Noop` do not implement locking